AI Chips: A Guide to Cost-efficient AI Training & Inference in 2024

 Although general purpose chips can also run ANN applications, they are not the most effective solution for these software.
 There are multiple types of AI chips as customization is necessary in different types of ANN applications.
 For example, in some IoT applications where IoT devices need to operate on a battery, AI chips would need to be physically small and built to function efficiently with low power.
 This leads chip manufacturers to make different architectural choices while designing chips for different applications

-What are its components?
+What are AI chip’s components?

 The hardware infrastructure of an AI chip consists of three parts: computing, storage and networking.
 While computing or processing speed have been developing rapidly in recent years, it seems like some more time is needed for storage and networking performance upgrades.
 Hardware giants like Intel, IBM, Nvidia are competing to improve the storage and networking modules of the hardware infrastructure.